top of page

 marius-masalar-410695-unsplash.jpg

-Eastman at Washington Square - Spring 2024
+Eastman at Washington Square - Fall 2024

 The Eastman Community Music School is proud to present free weekly concerts featuring artists from the Eastman School of Music and ECMS.
 Faculty and Student Performances from both schools offer an excellent opportunity to hear some of the best musicians that Rochester has to offer and all performances are absolutely free!